THERFIELD HEATH

 • Wherever possible stick to tracks or paths, particularly when going through dense heather.

-• Keep dogs and birds apart.
+• Keep dogs away from birds and areas where they are likely to be nesting.
 Birds see dogs as a threat.

 • Give a wide berth to young birds and to adults that appear distressed.
 Move away quickly and quietly, this may mean going back the way you have come.